kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### Thoughts:
   * 3 projects down today, not a bad day!
-I'm just about at the half way point of completeing the list of Beginner projects in my Notion before moving onto the intermediate projects list.
-I'm defeitely learning a lot even if some of these are easy to work on.
+I'm just about at the half way point of completing the list of Beginner projects in my Notion before moving onto the intermediate projects list.
+I'm definitely learning a lot even if some of these are easy to work on.

   ### Time spent working
   * 2.5 hrs